-Relative to the Applicant's selected track, this section should clearly describe the anticipated overall short-and-long-term benefit of the proposal(s) described in this RFGA and serve as a summary of the Project Narrative.
-Include any additional information not addressed in previous sections of the Project Narrative that will support the project and spending plans, benefit, and sustainability of the Program.
+This section should serve as a summary of the Project Narrative.
+Include any additional information not addressed in previous sections of the Project Narrative that will support the proposals, and pre-operational spending plans.
 Summarize the Project Narrative, as a whole.

-D. ORGANIZATIONAL NARRATIVE - 50 POINTS
+C. ORGANIZATIONAL NARRATIVE - 25 POINTS